marissap/notesbymaris/content/react/index.md

     }
 }
 ```

-- remember to export at the bottom so you can put your component wherever you wish!
+In order to be able to use this component within the UI of your application you must export it at the end of the file.
 ```javascript
 export default ClassHeader
 ```

-##### Props
+#### Props
-- instead of hardcoding data into our components we can pass it through when we create an instance of the component
+Instead of hardcoding data into our components, React allows us to pass it through when we create an instance of the component.
+This allows us to use the same component in multiple places without repeating data.
+Remember a class component can take inputs, these inputs are called _props_ (shorthand for properties).

-- we do this with proporties of a components aka props
-- let's take are earlier examples:
+Let's return to our earlier examples where we create a variable holding the data and pass it along to the component.
 ```javascript
 const SimpleHeader = () => {
     return (